Snowdonia & Mount Snowdon

 A walking holiday in Snowdonia

 As the highest point in England and Wales, Mount Snowdon is certainly impressive, with a towering, cloud-piercing peak and views that can stretch as far as Ireland and the Isle of Man.
-However, what makes Snowdon – or Yr Wyddfa, as it’s known in Welsh – really special is its setting in the spectacular Snowdonia National Park.
+However, what makes Snowdon – or Yr Wyddfa, as it’s known in Welsh – really special is its setting in the spectacular Snowdonia (Eryri) National Park.

 Images courtesy of Nick Jenkins, Freespirit Images Photography (© NJ)